marijnh/Eloquent-JavaScript/03_functions.md

 {{index "multiplier function"}}

-With a slight change, we can turn the previous example into a way to create functions that multiply by an arbitrary amount:
+With a slight change, we can turn the previous example into a way to create functions that multiply by an arbitrary amount.

 ```
 function multiplier(factor) {